 Skip to content

-Classroom Engagement
+Student Engagement

 HS 100: Symposium Seminar

-In this course, students will explore the Higgins School’s symposium theme in-depth through event attendance, readings and screenings, in-class discussions, and short written assignments.
+In this course, students will explore the Higgins Institute’s symposium theme in-depth through event attendance, readings and screenings, in-class discussions, and short written assignments.
 While the symposium program is interdisciplinary by nature, the section instructor will draw particularly from their areas of specialization.
 This half-unit course may be added to a standard four-course load without fifth course approval, is offered on a “pass/fail” grading basis, and may be repeatable for credit.
-As with other Higgins School courses, this class is designed to help students strengthen and enhance their college experience and to forge connections across and beyond conventional coursework.
+As with other Higgins Institute courses, this class is designed to help students strengthen and enhance their college experience and to forge connections across and beyond conventional coursework.

 COURSE LISTINGS AND SCHEDULES